-Cats who seem to scratch and chew their skin, or seem restless might have gotten infected with fleas.
+Cats who scratch and chew their skin or seem restless might have gotten infected with fleas.
 You can help them soothe their itch by knowing how to spot and destroy fleas on your pet’s skin and in your house.

-Fleas can pose a serious threat to your cat’s health, can seriously damage your cat’s skin, and could even cause an allergic reaction or weaken them from blood loss.
+Fleas can pose a severe threat to your cat’s health, seriously damage your cat’s skin, and even cause an allergic reaction or weaken them from blood loss.
 Fleas can also transmit diseases like Bartonella henselae bacteria, which can lead to cat scratch disease, and are responsible for cats contracting parasites like tapeworms.

 Best cat flea control products on Amazon India